 Rule Match Behavior - This corresponds with the Match Type column available on Classification Form rules and last page rules.
 See the Rules section above for more information.
 When rules are created during the import, they will be generated with the Match Type defined on the rule definition on the import template.

 - Duplicate Form ID Behavior – Administrators can either skip creation of a form if a duplicate is found or add the rules to an existing form.

 - “Mark Imported Classification Form Definitions as Not Validated….” – If selected, this option will import the form as Not Validated.
 If the corresponding option "Treat Documents that are classified as Non-Validated Forms..." within the Classification Settings > Accelerated Classification Engine configuration is selected (see screenshot below), then documents that match these Non Validated Forms will be treated as Exceptions to be processed on the Classification Validation dialog.
 To validate the Form, the user will open the Form in the ACE dialog.
 When they save out of ACE, the form will be validated for that document, any others in the batch of that type of Form and all future documents classified as that Form type.

 - "Do not create Classification Form Definitions that have no rules" - If selected no rule will be added and the form will not be created.
 The system will warn the user and let them know which form definitions were not made.

 Custom Text File Import

-All users need to do is Browse to the location of the text file and click the Import button.
+All administrators need to do is Browse to the location of the text file and click the Import button.

-This allows users to export an XML file from Classification Workflow Settings.
+This allows administrators to export an XML file from Classification Workflow Settings.